 Regional Health Infrastructure Fund

-The Regional Health Infrastructure Fund (RHIF) provides vital government funding to rural and regional health services and agencies across Victoria so these services can continue to provide safe and efficient care to local communities.
+The Regional Health Infrastructure Fund (RHIF), valued at $790 million overall, provides vital government funding to rural and regional health services and agencies across Victoria.
+This ensures these services can continue to provide safe and efficient care to local communities.

-Established in 2016, the $790 million fund is the largest program of its type in Victoria and was created to improve:
+Established in 2016, the fund is the largest program of its type in Victoria and was created to improve:

 • safety and quality of services